 Medical/Dental School Academic Prerequisites

-In addition to APU’s General Education requirements, the following is typical of the academic prerequisites required by most medical or dental schools:
+In addition to APU’s General Education requirements, view the typical academic prerequisites required by most medical or dental schools.